-Wassail is a classic mulled holiday drink served warm to take the chill out of the day!
-A mocktail recipe that can be spiked if desired!
+Wassail is the perfect holiday drink to take the chill out of any day!
+A classic mulled holiday drink served hot full of homey warming spices.
+This mocktail recipe can be spiked too!

 Have you ever wondered what the words of the classic Christmas carol ‘Here we come a-wassailing’ mean?

 This long-time family Wassail recipe will warm your holiday season with comforting ingredients and homey spices.